-SureFlap are also one of the leading manufacturers and offer a 3-year guarantee with some great customer service in our experience.
+SureFlap is also one of the leading manufacturers and offers a 3-year guarantee with some great customer service in our experience.

 Finally, if you have a wooden door and do not want your cat flap to stand out too much, it is also available in brown.

 OK, this Sureflap Connect pet door quite a pricey catflap, so what makes it worth the extra?

 Essentially this gives you total control of your catflap from your phone!
 Once set up, you program in your cats (up to 32 of them!) and you can then configure it – don’t want your pets going out at night, or want to restrict one of them, a few clicks and swipes on your phone and it is done…from anywhere!

 You also get a full report of which cats are in and which are out, when they were out…basically whatever you want from a catflap, this one will do it or none will!